AdobeDocs/experience-manager-cloud-service.en/help/assets/developer-reference-material-apis.md

 >[!IMPORTANT]
 >
->Execute these steps in an external application and not within the [!DNL Experience Manager] JVM.
+>Execute the above steps in an external application and not within the [!DNL Experience Manager] JVM.

 The approach provides a scalable and more performant handling of asset uploads.
 The differences as compared to [!DNL Experience Manager] 6.5 are: